 Appearing as a public witness requires no pre-filing of comments before the hearing.
 Participants need only appear 15 minutes before the event, and should notify the SCC bailiff of the desire to testify.
 When called, participants take an oath to affirm that all testimony is truthful.

-For hearings held in the SCC Tyler Building, witnesses will be subjected to prescreening security procedures.
+For hearings held in an SCC courtroom, witnesses will be subjected to prescreening security procedures.
 Please review the SCC Visitor Security Guidelines for more information.

 The SCC generally sets no time limits for public witnesses.
 However, comments should be concise, on point, not repetitive, and courteous of others waiting to speak.
 If you have prepared statements, several copies would be helpful and can be handed to the bailiff.
 Additionally, you may be asked questions by the Commissioners, the hearing examiner, or participating attorneys.
 For additional public witness tips, please visit Public Witness Tips.